jetaggart/stream-encrypted-chat/README.md

     res.json({ token: virgilJwtToken.toString() });
   };
   ```

+  All we need to connect to Virgil is the `token` so this is all that's returned
+  to the frontend.

 ## 1. User authenticates With Backend
 Now that we have our backend setup and running we can authenticate with the